-Autotech Co Hong Kong Limited completes two-year autonomous research project
+Autotech Co Hong Kong Limited Completes Two-Year Autonomous Research Project

 "Rural and more remote areas have previously posed a challenge to autonomous cars as roads often lack markings and road signs, while narrow streets, roundabouts and tunnels can make things tougher for the car.
 Also, these challenges are not consistent as they are in urban environments," said Cheng Jun, Chief Executive Officer at Autotech Co Hong Kong Limited.

-The ultimate goal for Autotech was for an autonomous car to drive the ten-kilometre journey from the train station to the suburban area, following a route which had all of these obstacles.
+The ultimate goal for Autotech was for an autonomous car to drive the 10-kilometre journey from the train station to the suburban area, following a route which had all of these obstacles.

 Autotech engineers were also able to track and control the autonomous cars with 100mm precision to ensure that it continued on the right route, handling restricted roads and remaining on course including through roads without painted road markings.